Art and Soul Ministries

 Saint Ignatius of Loyola was born in the 15th century in the Basque region of Spain.
 Having lost both parents early in life, he was cared for by the wife of his second eldest brother in the family castle at Loyola.
 Ignatius became quite the colorful young man while in service as a page to an official in Castile.
 Ignatius took up dancing, fencing, gambling, the pursuit of the young ladies, and dueling.
 At seventeen Ignatius joined the military driven by a desire for fame.
 It is said he was "a fancy dresser, an expert dancer, a womanizer, sensitive to insult, and a rough punkish swordsman who used his privileged status to escape prosecution for violent crimes committed with his priest brother at carnival time."

 It was a cannon ball that changed the course of the life of the young soldier Ignatius.
 His leg was shattered in the Battle of Pamploma by that cannon ball, forcing Ignatius to return to the family castle to recuperate.
 While convalescing Ignatius asked his sister-in-law for books of romance and chivalry to indulge his fantasies of becoming a war hero and winning the hand of a beautiful woman.
 The castle had no such books so his sister-in-law brought him books on Christ and the lives of the saints instead.
 Having nothing else to do he occupied himself reading these books and spending hours daydreaming.
 Ignatius indulged in fantasies of heroic deeds and winning fair maidens but he also began imagining himself doing the works of the saints he was reading about.
 Ignatius noticed the effects the different types of imaginings had on him.
 The daydreams of romance and chivalry that made him feel good in the moment left him empty and unfulfilled later.
 Yet dreaming about following Christ and doing the work of the saints left Ignatius feeling joy and peace long after.
-This insight began to change his heart and after he was recovered, led Ignatius on a pilgrimage to find Christ and follow in the footsteps of the saints he had read about.
+This insight began to change his heart and after he recovered, led Ignatius on a pilgrimage to find Christ and follow in the footsteps of the saints he had read about.

 It was this journey that led Ignatius to the priesthood and the founding of the Society of Jesus (aka the Jesuit Order).
 During his spiritual formation Ignatius developed the Spiritual Exercises and encouraged lay persons to use them as a way to know Christ more intimately.
 The Spiritual Exercises are still loved and used today.